Pulover/PuloversMacroCreator/Documentation/Settings.md

 **Show Indentation for Loops and Statements**: When activated Actions inside Loops or Statements will be shown with indentation.
 You can also double-click on the *Action* Column Header to turn this option On/Off.

-**Default Macro File**: If a valid file with a PMC code is set it will be loaded on program start up.

-**Set As Default File**: Sets the current Macro Project to be loaded on program start up.

 **Virtual Keys**: System keys and Modifiers that will be recognized during Recording and when Capture keys is enabled.